Brau1973/patient-registration-api/README.md

 This project is a complete CRUD (Create, Read, Update, Delete) application for managing patient data.
 It is implemented using Java 21 and Spring Boot 3.2.5.

+## Docker Quick Start
+    cd patient-registration-api

+    ./gradlew clean build

+    docker-compose build

+    docker-compose up

+    Once the Docker containers are running, you can access the app at http://localhost:8080.

 ## Features

 - **Data Validation**: The application uses `spring-boot-starter-validation` for validating the input data.
 This ensures that the data stored in the database is accurate and reliable.